MicrosoftDocs/xamarin-docs/docs/ios/watchos/deploy-test/appstore.md

 ---
-title: "Deploying to the App Store"
+title: "Deploying watchOS Apps to the App Store"
-description: "Deploying Watch Apps to the App Store" ms.prod: xamarin ms.assetid: DBE16040-70D2-4F61-B5F3-C8D213DBC754 ms.technology: xamarin-ios
+description: "This document describes how to deploy watchOS apps built with Xamarin to the App Store.
+It takes a look at distribution provisioning profiles and iTunes Connect, and it also provides some troubleshooting tips." ms.prod: xamarin ms.assetid: DBE16040-70D2-4F61-B5F3-C8D213DBC754 ms.technology: xamarin-ios